NHERI-SimCenter/BRAILS/README.md

 ### Example 1

+The following example shows how to use BRAILS modules.

-The following example can be found [here](https://nheri-simcenter.github.io/BRAILS-Documentation/common/user_manual/examples.html).
+The example can be found [here](https://nheri-simcenter.github.io/BRAILS-Documentation/common/user_manual/examples.html), or you can test it in this [notebook](https://colab.research.google.com/drive/1zspDwK-rGA1gYcHZDnrQr_3Z27JL-ooS?usp=sharing) on Google Colab.

 Example images can be downloaded like this.